MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/room-systems-v2.md

 -   Enable PowerShell remoting.
 You can configure a start-up script to run a simple script: Enable-PSRemoting -Force

 You can use PowerShell to perform a number of remote management activities, including getting and setting configuration information.
 PowerShell remoting must be enabled *before* any PowerShell remote management can take place and should be considered as part of your deployment processes or configured via Group Policy.
-For more information about these capabilities and enabling them, see [Manage Skype Room Systems v2](../../manage/skype-room-systems-v2/room-systems-v2-operations.md#remote-management-using-powershell).
+For more information about these capabilities and enabling them, see [Maintenance and operations](../../manage/skype-room-systems-v2/room-systems-v2-operations.md#remote-management-using-powershell).

 ## Configuration and deployment